 Moving on.

 Aww, but this is cute.
-Surely this must be the paperclip antenna guy again, but we’ll let him have the spotlight one more time.
+Surely, this must be the paperclip antenna guy again?

 A quick question – why didn’t you apply to be a part of our team?
 It would be the perfect opportunity to show us all how it’s really done!
-You could shine, as bright as the stain in your underwear!
+You could shine, as bright as your underwear stains!

 Now, please forgive us for not showing up at your doorstep handing you the QSL card on a silver plate.
 Sadly, we were busy fighting the elements under extreme conditions.
 But hey, maybe next time, so keep on dreaming.